interactive-fiction-class/interactive-fiction-class.github.io/index.md

 </div>
 -->
 <div class="alert alert-success" markdown="1">
 This course will be offered in Spring 2022!
+It will be held on Tuesdays and Thursdays from 1:45pm-3:15pm Eastern.
 </div>

 Course number